cabforum/smime/SBR.md

 ### A.2.1 DNS TXT Record Email Contact

-The DNS TXT record MUST be placed on the "`_validation-contactemail`" subdomain of the domain being validated.
+The DNS TXT record MUST be placed on the `_validation-contactemail` subdomain of the domain being validated.
 The entire RDATA value of this TXT record MUST be a valid email address as defined in RFC 6532, Section 3.2, with no additional padding or structure, or it cannot be used.

 ### A.2.2 DNS TXT Record Phone Contact

-The DNS TXT record MUST be placed on the "`_validation-contactphone`" subdomain of the domain being validated.
+The DNS TXT record MUST be placed on the `_validation-contactphone` subdomain of the domain being validated.
 The entire RDATA value of this TXT record MUST be a valid Global Number as defined in RFC 3966, Section 5.1.4, or it cannot be used.

 # APPENDIX B - Registration Schemes